The shooting down of the Malaysian Airlines MH17 over rebel held territory in eastern Ukraine is a terrible tragedy.

 It seems certain that the plane was mistakenly shot down by pro-Russian rebels using surface to air missiles supplied by Russia.

-But since the downing of the Malaysian flight, Ukrainian government forces have continued to shell and bomb rebel-held areas.
+Ukrainian government forces continued to shell and bomb rebel-held areas nearby even after recovery teams arrived.
 In response, rebels have fired on Ukrainian government military planes.

 Tony Abbott was quick to point the finger at Russian President Vladimir Putin, beating even the US and European leaders to demand that Putin “show genuine remorse and regret” over the downing of the plane.
 His response has helped the West build its case to isolate and pressure Russia.

-While Abbott insists that the mobilisation of Federal Police is for humanitarian reasons, he, and Foreign Minister Julie Bishop, have consistently used the disaster to point at Russia and demand that, “justice must be done”.
+While Abbott insisted that Federal Police were being sent into Ukraine was for humanitarian reasons, he, and Foreign Minister Julie Bishop, have consistently used the disaster to point at Russia and demand that, “justice must be done”.
 Bishop told the ABC, “those who created the conditions to enable it to happen should account for it.”

 But it is very clear that Abbott is trying to use the disaster to re-invent his image and halt his falling popularity.
-The media is full of Abbott apologists and spin doctors trying to portray the disaster as Abbott’s “Twin Towers moment”.
-Writing in the ABC’s The Drum, Terry Barnes, a former adviser for Tony Abbott said Abbott’s response to Malaysian plane disaster had transformed Abbott into a “genuine national leader”.
+The media has been full of Abbott apologists and spin doctors trying to portray the disaster as Abbott’s “Twin Towers moment”.
+Writing in ABC’s The Drum, Terry Barnes, a former adviser for Tony Abbott said Abbott’s response to the Malaysian plane disaster had transformed him into a “genuine national leader”.

 We must not allow Abbott to use the MH17 disaster to increase the Coalition’s militarism.
 In June, Abbott visited the US to sign the Force Posture Initiative to extend further cooperation with US forces beyond the agreement to have US marines permanently stationed in Darwin.

 Abbott and Bishop see their response to MH17 in the context of Australia’s alliance with the US.
-During his visit to the US, Abbott reportedly told the US, “We are an ally, that’s meaningful.
+During his visit to the US, Abbott reportedly said, “We are an ally, that’s meaningful.
 You carry a lot of burdens, sometimes you carry too much.
 We want to help.”

 It was the US alliance and the interests of Australian imperialism that saw Australian forces join the US to invade Iraq and Afghanistan.
 Neither Abbott nor Obama have apologised to Afghanistan or Iraq for the tens of thousands who died as a result.